Mailtrain-org/mailtrain/UPGRADE.md

 3. Directory for custom Mosaico templates has changed from `public/mosaico/templates` to `client/static/mosaico/templates`.

 4. Imports are not migrated.
 If you have any pending imports, complete them before migration to v2.

+5. Zone MTA configuration endpoint (webhooks/zone-mta/sender-config) has changed.
+The send-configuration CID has to be part of the URL - e.g. webhooks/zone-mta/sender-config/default.